 Ms Katharine Kum Lai Hoong joined the Group in 2007.
-She is currently Senior Project Manager responsible for the design and development of the Group's properties.
+She is currently the Assistant General Manager (Design and Development Management), responsible for the design and development of the Group's properties.

 Prior to joining the Group, she worked in local architectural firms.
 She had also worked at The Ascott Ltd handling the design and project management.